googleprojectzero/sandbox-attacksurface-analysis-tools/README.txt

 the token of that process and determine what access is allowed from that location.
 Also it's recommended to run these tools as an administrator or local system to ensure the system can be appropriately enumerated.

+CheckExeManifest: Check for specific executable manifest flags
+CheckNetworkAccess: Check access to network stack
+NewProcessFromToken: Create a new process based on existing token
+TokenView: View and manipulate various process token values
+NtApiDotNet: A basic managed library to access NT system calls and objects.
+NtObjectManager: A powershell module which uses NtApiDotNet to expose the NT object manager

+Note that the following tools are deprecated, they've been replaced with more flexible Powershell cmdlets.
+You shouldn't use them as they've not even guaranteed to work correctly.

 CheckDeviceAccess : Check access to device objects
-CheckExeManifest: Check for specific executable manifest flags
 CheckFileAccess: Check access to files
 CheckObjectManagerAccess: Check access to object manager objects
 CheckProcessAccess: Check access to processes
 CheckResistryAccess: Check access to registry
-CheckNetworkAccess: Check access to network stack
+ObjectList: Dump object manager namespace information
 DumpTypeInfo: Dump simple kernel object type information
 DumpProcessMitigations: Dump basic process mitigation details on Windows8+
-NewProcessFromToken: Create a new process based on existing token
-ObjectList: Dump object manager namespace information
-TokenView: View and manipulate various process token values
-NtApiDotNet: A basic managed library to access NT system calls and objects.
-NtObjectManager: A powershell module which uses NtApiDotNet to expose the NT object manager

 The tools can be built with Visual Studio 2015